Please Note: The library will be closed daily from 11:30 AM – 1:30 PM.

 Welcome to the Msgr.
 James C. Turro Seminary Library.

-The Monsignor James C. Turro Seminary Library is the research library for Seton Hall University’s Immaculate Conception Seminary / School of Theology.
-The library’s resources include over 70,000 books and 400 periodicals, housing a substantial collections of videos, DVDs and Sacred Music cds, all of which support the educational and spiritual formation of our students.
-For the advanced scholar there are many critical editions of the major biblical and theological sources; for the pastoral minister a variety of catechetical and education resources are available.
+The Monsignor James C. Turro Seminary Library serves as the research library for Seton Hall University’s Immaculate Conception Seminary / School of Theology.
+With a collection of over 70,000 books and 400 periodicals, the library also houses an extensive selection of videos, DVDs, and Sacred Music CDs, all supporting the academic and spiritual development of students.

 All are welcome to visit.